Imagine if you could take one simple move in your farm, and see an instant boost in your farm profitability.

 You have likely heard the expression “Don’t put all your eggs in one basket.”

 For example, if you’re growing passion fruits for income, it could be a good idea to intercrop them with other vegetables such as leeks, strawberries, onions, beetroots, and spinach.

 These intercropped short term crops will enable you to earn some income before your main crop.

 6. Stick to the plan

 Starting a farm of your own is a fantastic way to give yourself some control and possibly earn an extra income at the same time.

-That being said, starting a farm is not a “magic button” to stardom or riches.
+That being said, starting a farm is not a “magic button” to instant riches.